nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list contacts
-2. KnottyPlanner shows a list of contacts
+2. KnottyPlanners shows a list of contacts
 3. User requests to delete a tag from a specific contact in the list
-4. KnottyPlanner deletes the tag from that contact
+4. KnottyPlanners deletes the tag from that contact

     Use case ends.